Weilburg: History

 It is believed that the earliest traces of settlers in the area around Weilburg are attested by finds from La Tène times from the Scheuernberger Kopf (mountain) near Kirschhofen.

 Weilburg was first mentioned in 906 in a chronicle by Abbot Regino of Prüm as a fortification under the name of Wilineburch.
 Six years later King Conrad I, whose father had been buried in the fortification after having fallen in battle while fighting the Babenbergers near Fritzlar in 906, founded a church and an abbey.
 In 912, the St. Walpurgis-Chorherrenstift (monastery) was founded.
 The building, which was built on high ground, afforded the monastery control over the Lahn as well as the Hohe Straße ("High Road") running from Frankfurt to Cologne and the Via Publica from Flanders to Bohemia, which ran nearby.

 In 918, the Wilineburg (castle) gained special historic importance when King Conrad I, lying on his deathbed, recommended to his brother Eberhard that he deliver the Imperial insignia to his bitterest rival, the Saxon duke Heinrich (Weilburger Testament).

 From 993 to 1062, the town was bit by bit donated to the Bishopric of Worms.
 About 1225, the Bishop of Worms pledged overlordship over the town to the House of Nassau, which in the end they bought up, granting the place a year later the same town rights held by Frankfurt.
 Count Johann I of Nassau built his residence here in 1355, renovated the castle to a palace, and also built the town fortifications.
 In 1359, he had a stone bridge built across the Lahn.

 The House of Nassau shaped the town's history for several centuries.
 Count Johann Ernst (1664–1719), in particular, renovated and beautified his town of residence by expanding the Renaissance high palace (Hochschloss), building a park and changing the town's face.
 Weilburg thus became one of the most fully preserved examples of a small German residence town from the time of absolutism.
 From 1806, the town was the governmental seat of the newly created Duchy of Nassau.
 Only in 1816 did William, Duke of Nassau move his residence to Biebrich.
-In 1866, the Duchy of Nassau was annexed by Prussia.
+In 1866, the Duchy of Nassau was annexed by Prussia, and in 1871 it became part of the newly established German Empire.

 In the field of architectural history, Weilburg is known for its loam buildings from the time before 1800.
 Wilhelm Jacob Wimpf, a "government lawyer", was instrumental in furthering the so-called Pisee style of building in the town and its environs, yielding what is still Germany's tallest loam building, a six-floor house.